jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When child financially dependent
 (1) The second requirement for an entitlement to an in-work tax credit is that the person referred to in section MD 4 is the principal caregiver for a child who is financially dependent on them.
 Inclusions
-(2) A child for whom payments are made under section 363 of the Oranga Tamariki Act 1989, or a child for whom a benefit is paid under section 28 or 29 of the Social Security Act 1964, is treated as financially dependent on the person.
+(2) A child for whom payments are made under section 363 of the Oranga Tamariki Act 1989, or a child for whom an orphan’s benefit or an unsupported child’s benefit is paid under section 43 or 46 of the Social Security Act 2018, is treated as financially dependent on the person.
 Relationship with section MC 8
 (3) Subsection (2) overrides section MC 8 (Continuing requirements).